 - To discover an individual device, provide the IP address or host name of that particular device.

 - To discover multiple devices, either provide the start IP and end IP of an IP range, or import a CSV file.

 Once the credentials are provided during snmp device addition, the Discovery Reports tab opens automatically.
 In this section, you will be able to see the list of all the discoveries done till now sorted in descending order starting from recent.
 You can also view the status of every IP address, which is being discovered by clicking on the IP addresses.
 Also, when a particular device is not added by snmp addition method due to failure while discovering, but you are sure of it's authenticity, you can directly add it to the Inventory from this section.

 Network device discovery using manual addition.

 To add devices which are not SNMP enabled, you can use the manual addition method and discover network devices to the inventory.
 You need to provide the Hostname / IP Address, vendor name, device template name and other details to add the device.
 Once the details are given, that particular network device will be discovered and added in the inventory.

 Bulk network device import from a text or CSV file.

 Network Configuration Manager provides the option to import devices from a text file and add them to the inventory.
-The entries in the text file must conform to the following format:
+Importing devices is common for both SNMP addition and manual device addition methods.
+Also, the entries in the text file must conform to the following format:

 <Hostname or IP Address>,<Device Template Name>,<Series>,<Model>